From Subgraphs to Everything: The Graph's Horizon Upgrade

 Discover more about how The Graph is shaping the future of decentralized physical infrastructure networks (DePIN) and stay connected with the community.
 Follow The Graph on X LinkedIn Instagram Facebook Reddit Farcaster and Medium.
 Join the community on The Graph’s Telegram, join technical discussions on The Graph’s Discord.

 The Graph Foundation oversees The Graph Network.
-Edge & Node StreamingFast Semiotic Labs GraphOps and Pinax are seven of the many organizations within The Graph ecosystem.
+Edge & Node StreamingFast Semiotic Labs GraphOps and Pinax are five of the many organizations within The Graph ecosystem.

 Categories